neurobagel/documentation/docs/data_prep.md

 ### All datasets

 A valid dataset for Neurobagel **MUST** include a TSV file that describes participant attributes.
+The TSV:

-The TSV **MUST** contain a minimum of two columns:
+- MUST contain a minimum of two columns

-- at least one column must contain subject IDs, and
+- MUST contain exactly one column with subject IDs, i.e. at least one, and only one
-- at least one column must describe demographic or other phenotypic information
+- MUST contain at least one additional column that describes demographic or other phenotypic information
+- MAY contain a column with session IDs if the dataset is longitudinal.
+  If present, MUST contain only one column about session IDs.
+- MUST NOT contain any missing values in the subject ID and session ID (if availble) column
+- MUST have unique values in the subject ID column OR in the combination of subject ID and session ID columns

 for variables currently modeled by Neurobagel, see the [data dictionary section](dictionaries.md).